Search Railroad Sites For:

 Westside Express Service

-The service, known as Westside Express Service or WES, will operate between Beaverton and Wilsonville, using a combination of new and rebuilt trackage.
+The service, known as Westside Express Service or WES, operates between Beaverton and Wilsonville, using a combination of new and rebuilt trackage.
 This includes portions of the former Southern Pacific Tillamook Branch from Beaverton to Tigard, and the former Burlington Northern (Oregon Electric) line from Tigard to Wilsonville.
 These lines are currently operated by the Portland & Western Railroad.

-At the north end of the route, service will begin at the Beaverton Transit Center, providing direct connections to two MAX routes (the Gresham-Hillsboro Blue Line and the Beaverton-Portland International Airport Red Line) and 11 bus lines.
+At the north end of the route, service begins at the Beaverton Transit Center, providing direct connections to two MAX routes (the Gresham-Hillsboro Blue Line and the Beaverton-Portland International Airport Red Line) and 11 bus lines.
 To reach the transit center, construction crews laid a new stretch of track along SW Lombard Street in downtown Beaverton from the existing right-of-way.

 TriMet and the Oregon Department of Transportation sponsored a demonstration service on portions of this route as early as 1998.
 On Sep.
 12-13, these trains operated in conjunction with the opening of the Westside MAX light rail line between Portland, Beaverton and Hillsboro.
 Wilsonville Transit Center